 I do a bit of yoga, mediation and breathing everyday.
 I’ve been doing it every day for the past 11 years, when I did my first Art of Living course and I certainly didn’t stop doing it when kids came along.
 Although, I did have to modify when I could do my practice.
 Things like yoga asanas (the stretching bit), and some of the pranayam (breathing exercises), can be done while the kiddies are awake.
 But, when I really want to sit with my eyes closed and do a nice meditation, I do it either while they’re sleeping, or ask my husband to watch them.

 Today, we had our first Yoga Mummy Bubby Hang with a bunch of friends.
 Of course, all the older kids were invited to come along, otherwise… like, who would be able to come?
 We did it at someone’s house, and there was space for the older ones to play and there was someone designated to keep an eye on the big kids if they were off in another part of the house or outside in the yard.
 The babes in arms, or mostly in arms, like my little 9 month old, Goldie, were staying close to mum, either on a blanket on the mother’s mats, or crawling around staying very close to mum.
-We chanted ‘om’ together and stuck to yoga poses on the ground (since there were lots of little people, who are also close to the ground).
-I kept it very informal and relaxed and told everyone that it was perfectly ok if their little people needed them for anything, that they could just come and go as they needed to keep everyone happy.
+We chanted ‘om’ and held yoga poses on the ground (since there were lots of little people, who are also close to the ground).
+I was astounded to learn about so many yoga poses, such as downward dog, handstand scorpion, among others, that could help anyone’s body become more flexible.
+Well!
+I kept it very informal, beginner friendly, and relaxed and told everyone that it was perfectly ok if their little people needed them for anything, that they could just come and go as they needed to keep everyone happy.

 The older the child was, the farther they ventured.
 There were lots of interruptions, questions from the older kids, and some of the babies needed boobies, etc… But, everyone got to do something!
 Even one of the girls there, (whose little babe was on the boob almost the whole time) said, ‘At least I got to breathe!’.